2024-01-12 02:36:22

 The development of the medical works written in Arabic and translated into Latin and Greek around the 11th and 12th centuries have had a significant influence on the development of current medicine, generating an imprint on all today’s specialties, mainly in surgery.

-The development of Arab medicine was so important that it demonstrated that the theory of the humors of Galenthe most important physician of Greek antiquity, was not correct and could not be accepted as valid.
+The development of Arab medicine was so important that it demonstrated that the theory of the humors of Galenthe most important physician of Greek antiquity, was not correct and might not be accepted as valid.

 Al-Razis.
 The Iranian physician refuted Galen’s theory of humors as incorrect and is considered the father of Pediatrics.